huanpass/Neural-Machine-Translation/index.md

 ## Abstract

 Machine translation (MT) is an important approach in NLP domain with lots of market value and influence on fundamental theory of NLP.
 Considering the complexity of language models and difficulties in evaluating the results quantitatively, some novel models and evaluation method are required to achieve meaningful results.
 After the initial review, it is found that the neural machine translation method can address the challenge well.
 So, the first stage of the project is mainly about paper review regarding embedding features of words, sequence to sequence model, attention mechanism and BLEU evaluation method.
-The 2nd stage of the project aims to optimize an existing Neural-MT project via replacing part of the code (Encoder), importing the BLEU function and modifying the parameters (Optimizer/Layer type/dimension) to analysis the effects plus expanding the parsing section to support Chinese font.
+The 2nd stage of the project aims to optimize an existing Neural-MT project[1] via replacing part of the code (Encoder), importing the BLEU function and modifying the parameters (Optimizer/Layer type/dimension) to analysis the effects plus expanding the parsing section to support Chinese font.

 ### Principles in Neural Machine Translation

 To represent a sentence in tensor form, it can be thought as the collection of tensors of each word.
 For the tensor of each word, one hot encoding can be too sparse and lack relevance between different words.
 A more efficient encoding method is to use the embedding feature of words.
 In the project, the initial one hot encoding was taken to convert word to index, then use word embedding layer from pytorch to convert index to tensor.
 The order of tensors of word in tensor of sentence reflects the order of words in the original sentence to maintain the semantics in structure.
 The sequence to sequence model is based on the conception that if we merge multiple languages in single network together, the differences can cause the network fails unless the network is quite large capable to find some high level pattern to co-exist different languages which can be difficult to converge and not efficient.
 So, sequence to sequence model aims to cooperate between 2 networks to utilize the information of each language maximally and efficiently while not distort each other.
 The encoder takes the input word one by one generating the context tensor in the end.
-Then the decoder utilizes the <SOS> as the first input and context tensor from encoder as the first hidden state input to start its own loop.
+Then the decoder utilizes the <SOS> as the first input and context tensor from encoder as the first hidden state input to start its own loop[2].
 The secrete sauce is the attention mechanism.
 Normally, it is assumed that there exist strong relationship between the words in similar locations/structures of sentences.
 Rather than just provide a full context tensor of the encoder, an attention matrix was generated from encoder output to make the decoder to focus on certain locations in the sentence when translating certain locations.

 ### The big picture